jamespeterschinner/async_v20/doc/source/getting_started.rst

     .. note::

         - It is considered best practice use a :term:`virtual environment`
         - It is not required to store the token in an :term:`environment variable`.
-The token can be passed to :term:`OandaClient`
+The token can be passed to :ref:`OandaClient`

 .. _tutorial: